PseudoDevs/IamGhost/FATAL11.md

-Last updated: 2024-04-02 17:13:51
+Last updated: 2024-04-02 17:14:25
-Random Quote: A good hockey player plays where the puck is.
-A great hockey player plays where the puck is going to be. - Wayne Gretzky
+Random Quote: But the attitude of faith is to let go, and become open to truth, whatever it might turn out to be. - Alan Watts